Back up Windows machines with the Azure Backup MARS agent

 Create a Recovery Services vault

-A Recovery Services vault is an entity that stores all the backups and recovery points you create over time.
-The Recovery Services vault also contains the backup policy applied to the protected files and folders.
-When you create a Recovery Services vault, you should also select the appropriate storage redundancy option.
+A Recovery Services vault stores all the backups and recovery points you create over time, and contains the backup policy applied to backed up machines.
+Create a vault as follows:

-- If you haven't already done so, sign in to the Azure Portal using your Azure subscription.
+Sign in to the Azure portal using your Azure subscription.